 By conducting research and using the fewest number of clues possible, students must solve a “mystery” related to space exploration.

 - Grades: 3–5, 6–8

-Scholastic’s “History Mystery: Reconstruction” (grades 4–8) features the engaging character Professor Carlotta Facts, who asks students to determine the mystery subject she is studying, using the fewest number of clues possible.
+Scholastic’s “History Mystery: Space Exploration” (grades 4–8) features the engaging character Professor Carlotta Facts, who asks students to determine the mystery subject she is studying, using the fewest number of clues possible.

-For this mystery, students are asked to reconstruct the past to learn more about a chapter in African-American history.
-Is the mystery subject a person, a place, event, or object?
-To find out, students can use online or offline research and are given up to five clues.
+This mystery is related to the exciting topic of space exploration – not necessarily just American space travel.
+Is the subject an astronaut, a place, event (such as the Challenger disaster), or object?
+To find out, students can use online or offline research, and are given up to four clues.
 After each clue, students can guess the answer.
 If they get it wrong, a new clue appears.
 Students can eventually review the final answer with a short explanation.

 By participating in History Mystery, students will:

 - Use problem-solving and critical thinking skills